motekulo/daisyPodal/README.md

 The idea is to have a guitar pedal that will run patches prototyped on a Daisy Pod.
 I've started with making it through hole and accessible to build.

+[Here's a demo](https://www.youtube.com/watch?v=Z1YsjiImZnQ) of some of the early effects and overall idea.

 ## Thanks